 - Lecture materials will cover the essentials of group exercise history, music, choreography, safety techniques, as well as basic applied science specifically relating to group exercise cardiovascular, muscular, and flexibility health.

-- A mind body class overview in yoga & Pilates will cap it off so you can incorporate this knowledge into sections of your traditional class formats.
+- A mind body class overview in Yoga & Pilates will cap it off so you can incorporate this knowledge into sections of your traditional class formats.

 Course Learning Objectives

-- Discuss the evolution of group exercise.
+- Discuss the evolution of group fitness.